 Inequality Rising Since 2000s, Top 1% In India Holds 40% Wealth, Says Study

+Inequality in India has surged since the 2000s, with the top 1% of the population holding 40% of the country's wealth, according to a study.

-Inequality in India has skyrocketed since early 2000s, with the income and wealth share of top 1% population rising to 22.6% and 40.1%, respectively, in 2022-23, according to a working paper.
+Inequality in India has skyrocketed since the early 2000s, with the income and wealth share of the top 1% population rising to 22.6% and 40.1%, respectively, in 2022-23, according to a working paper.

 The paper titled 'Income and Wealth Inequality in India, 1922-2023: The Rise of the Billionaire Raj' said between 2014-15 and 2022-23, the rise of top-end inequality has been particularly pronounced in terms of wealth concentration.